ropensci/qualtRics/README.md

 ## Usage

-Currently, the package contains three functions:
+Currently, the package contains three core functions:

   1. *getSurveys()* fetches a list of all surveys that you own or have access to from Qualtrics.
   2. *getSurvey()* downloads a survey from Qualtrics and loads it into R.
   3. *readSurvey()* allows you to read CSV files you download manually from Qualtrics.

+It further contains two helper functions:

+  1. *registerApiKey()* stores your qualtRics API key in a temporary file
+  2. *getSurveyQuestions()* retrieves a data frame containing questions and question IDs for a survey

-Note that you can only export surveys that you own, or to which you have been given explicit administration rights.
+Note that you can only export surveys that you own, or to which you have been given administration rights.

 ### Commands